 7 reasons why you should visit Rugby in England

 What’s in a name?

-Whether you’re a fan of sports or not, you can’t help but be a little impressed by the grounds at the Rugby school.
+You can’t help but be impressed by the grounds at the Rugby school.

 One of the region’s most significant events was the founding of the school in 1567 thanks to Lawrence Sheriff, a grocer who upon his death left money to set up an educational institution for local boys.